 Here, you’ll encounter over 6,000 years of history coupled with the modern artistic charm of the local towns.
 The Kerry coastline is one of the most impressive in the country, with both dramatic cliffs and expansive beaches.
-Here is everything you need to know to plan the perfect Dingle Peninsula road trip.

 Planning a Dingle Peninsula Road Trip